Ian-B-Childress/MasonryWebsite/README.md

 Functionality and content will evolve as development continues.

 👷 Author
-Developed by [Your Name] as a hands-on learning project with real business inspiration.
+Developed by Ian Childress as a hands-on learning project with real business inspiration.